ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

   be set to 0 by a producer.
 A consumer must not assume that reserved bits are set to 0.

-For a relocation that involves signing a pointer, if the target symbol is an undefined weak reference, the result of the relocation is 0 (nullptr) regardless of the signing schema.
+For a relocation that involves signing a pointer, and the relocation addend is 0, if the target symbol is an undefined weak reference, the result of the relocation is 0 (nullptr) regardless of the signing schema.

 The computation to form the ``modifier`` is the same as ARM64E_. ``Place`` is the relocation target address.